 Although let’s be clear, if putting your makeup on and smart gear makes you feel good, then go for it.
 It just isn’t right for me.

-But having recently Mari Kondo’ed my house (decluttering everything including my wardrobe) and now having lived with this for just over a month I’ve realized that I have accidently created my own perfect capsule wardrobe.
+But having recently Mari Kondo’ed my house (decluttering everything including my wardrobe) and now having lived with this for just over a month I’ve realized that I have accidentally created my own perfect capsule wardrobe.

-So here is a mini tutorial on creating your own realistic capsule wardrobe for people like me who just don’t identify with those chic, Instagram worthy ones you see on other blogs.
+So here is a mini tutorial on creating your own realistic capsule wardrobe for people like me who just don’t identify with those chic, Instagram-worthy ones you see on other blogs.

-Because let’s face it they may be great for inspiration, but my dinner, let alone my wardrobe, is rarely Instagram ready!
+Because let’s face it they may be great for inspiration, but my dinner, let alone my wardrobe, is rarely Instagram-ready!

 My definition of a capsule wardrobe is probably not a true definition of the term.
 I see it as a minimal set of clothes that you always feel good in, that work together effortlessly and that you always have something to wear.